praveensripati/learn-aws/ApplicationsAndProjects/wordpress-setup.md

 # WordPress Setup on AWS

 [WordPress](https://wordpress.org/) is a very popular CMS (Content Management System) and is widely used to build blogs, sites etc. This page is about setting up WordPress on AWS.
+[Here](https://wordpress.com/notable-users/) are some of the notable WordPress users.

 **Option 1** : Install it using AWS Elastic BeanStalk as mentioned below.
 Note that this option is a bit costly than the other.